Michael-J-Son/Michael-J-Son.github.io/content/project/example/index.md

   * Data collected from loan applicants is genuine.
 * Limitations

-  * Outdated data
+  * Outdated data.
-  * Large volume of missing features (only 24 out of 115 features usable)
+  * Large volume of missing features (only 24 out of 115 features usable).
-  * Limited sample size (only 39,239 entries)
+  * Limited sample size (only 39,239 entries).

 ## Conclusion